 Lab: K-means clustering with Azure Machine Learning

-FREE; add a Verified Certificate for $99
+Add a Verified Certificate for $99 USD

 Graeme Malcolm, Senior Content Developer, Microsoft Learning Experiences; trainer, consultant, and author, specializing in SQL Server and the Microsoft data platform.
 He is a Microsoft Certified Solutions Expert for the SQL Server Data Platform and Business Intelligence.
 After years of working with Microsoft as a partner and vendor, he now works in the Microsoft Learning Experiences team as a senior content developer, where he plans and creates content for developers and data professionals who want to get the best out of Microsoft technologies.